Spark Award FAQ

 I’m having trouble with the Grants Portal, who can help me?

 For technical support accessing our Grants Portal, you can email artiststech@millerfound.org.
-For assistance with your application or for other questions about the program, contact Yaelle Amir at artists@millerfound.org
+For assistance with your application or for other questions about the program, please contact Yaelle Amir at artists@millerfound.org.

 When are applications due?